ICE-V-Wireless/ICE-V_MfgTest/README.md

 (the MfgTest firmware is already set up to do so).
 * Go into the `ICE-V-MfgTest/python` directory and run the `run_test.py` script.
 This will execute a single pass of the automated test.
+* For testing multiple units an outer looping script can be used (borrow from the Orangecrab test suite?)

 ## What it does
 A single pass of the automated test begins with an erased board with no firmware.
 It then performs the following operations:
-* Attempts to install the bootloader, test firmware and test SPIFFS filesystem.
+* Attempt to install the bootloader, test firmware and test SPIFFS filesystem.
 If that fails the process will abort.
 If it succeeds then it proceeds to
-* Runs the manufacturing test which excercises all the main functions of the board including:
+* Run the manufacturing test which excercises all the main functions of the board including:
   * SPIFFS initialize
   * FGPA programming with SPI passthru gateware
   * SPI PSRAM
   * FPGA programming with test gateware
   * Read FPGA ID
   * FPGA PLL and external clock oscillator
   * Continuity test on all PMOD I/O
   * Continuity test on ESP32 C3 GPIO
   * Boot button
   * Battery charger
   * WiFi
 * If the manufacturing test passes then it proceeds to
 * Attempt to install the bootloader, end-user firmware and SPIFFS filesystem.
 * Run the USB Serial command line utility to verify the default gateware ID.